hyunzi/ai-practice/week3-practice/data/devdocs/stripe/get-started/development-environment.md

 > This is a Ruby for when lang is ruby.
 View the full page at https://docs.stripe.com/get-started/development-environment?lang=ruby.

-In this quickstart, you install the [Stripe CLI](https://docs.stripe.com/stripe-cli.md)?”an essential tool that gets you command line access to your Stripe integration.
+In this quickstart, you install the [Stripe CLI](https://docs.stripe.com/stripe-cli.md)?ï¿½an essential tool that gets you command line access to your Stripe integration.
 You also install the [Stripe Ruby server-side SDK](https://github.com/stripe/stripe-ruby) to get access to Stripe APIs from applications written in Ruby.

 ## What you learn

-In this quickstart, you?™ll learn:
+In this quickstart, you?ï¿½ll learn:

 - How to call Stripe APIs without writing a line of code
 - How to manage third-party dependencies using a bundler with RubyGems